The Thesmophoria – Ancient Greek Thanksgiving – Harvest Festival

 Hades abducting Persephone, wall painting in the small royal tomb at Vergina.
 Macedonia, Greece.

-Persephone had been was assigned the task of painting all the flowers of the earth but before she could complete her task, she was whisked away by Hades, god of the underworld, who had fallen in love with her at first sight and carried her off to his kingdom, the Underworld.
+Persephone had been assigned the task of painting all the flowers of the earth but before she could complete her task, she was whisked away by Hades, god of the underworld, who had fallen in love with her at first sight and carried her off to his kingdom, the Underworld.

 Demeter, mad with sorrow, hunted everywhere for Persephone, going as far as to disguise herself as an old lady with a lighted torch in her hands and roamed the Earth for ninety days.